benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 11.md

 The checksum is an **effective and lightweight method** that works in most cases.
 However, if it **insufficient for checking reliable data delivery**.

 UDP and TCP share the same checksum function, but TCP also uses the lightweight error detection capability.

+#### Checksum shortcomings
+Checksums are not able to detect all bit errors.
+Consider

 [RFC 768](https://www.rfc-editor.org/rfc/rfc768)